Hugh Tudor: Situation in Ireland

 When Tudor took up his new post, the Irish War of Independence was approaching a crisis: indeed, within a couple of months, the British administration in Ireland was on the verge of collapse.
 The Royal Irish Constabulary's morale and effective strength were both declining: Irish Republican Army guerrillas were ambushing police patrols, burning police barracks and organising boycotts of police and their families.
 Railway workers went on strike, refusing to move trains that carried armed police or troops.
 Merchants refused to serve police customers.
 Police recruits and servants were being attacked and intimidated, and women who were friendly with police had their hair cut off.
 Police property was wrecked and stolen: in some cases, police bicycles were taken away while their owners were in church.
 Hundreds of police officers resigned both as a result of intimidation and in protest at the governments repeated mass releases of IRA prisoners which continued up until the spring of 1920.

 Meanwhile, Sinn Féin was building an alternative state — the Irish Republic proclaimed during the Easter Rising of 1916.
 Local governments were acknowledging the authority of the First Dáil.
 IRA Volunteers were acting as Republican police.
 Republican courts were adjudicating both civil and criminal cases.
 In some parts of Ireland, the Republic was becoming a reality.

 Tudor's assignment, as he saw it, was to raise police morale, punish crime and restore law and order: "I had nothing to do with politics," he wrote years later, "and don't care a hoop of hell what measure of Home Rule they got."
+In June 1920 Tudor did feel the stress of the violence in Ireland.
+He stated that when he traveled around Ireland he had to keep a revolver across his knees and never knew when he might be shot at.
 At a Cabinet conference on 23 July 1920, his Dublin Castle colleagues were calling for an offer of "Dominion Home Rule" (i.e. Canadian-style self-government, within the Empire, as opposed to the devolved Parliament within the UK which was due to have become law in 1914 and was eventually elected in May 1921).
 However, Tudor was confident that "given the proper support, it would be possible to crush the present campaign of outrage.
 The whole country was intimidated," he said, "and would thank God for strong measures."

 The government chose the hard line: on 9 August 1920, Parliament passed the Restoration of Order in Ireland Act, which gave Dublin Castle the power to govern by regulation; to replace the criminal courts with courts martial; to replace coroner's inquests with military courts of inquiry; and to punish disaffected local governments by withholding grants of money.